A Library for Learning Neural Operators: The NeuralOperator Library

 \item \textbf{Reliable:} The library is designed with reliability in mind.
 All core functionalities are covered by unit tests, and new additions are validated with an automated CI/CD pipeline that includes tests from the function level up to end-to-end model testing.
 Moreover, it is documented both in-line in the source code and on an accompanying documentation website and API reference that are automatically built in CI/CD. \end{itemize}

-\paragraph{Neural Operator Building Blocks.} The library offers a variety of prebuilt operator layers that can be combined to build any existing or new neural operator model.
-These layers can be broken down by category into integral transforms~\citep{li21fno,li2020gno,kovachki23jmlr,bonev23sfno}, pointwise operators, positional embeddings, multi-layer blocks, and extra functionality (padding, normalization, interpolation, etc.).
+\paragraph{Neural Operator Building Blocks.} The library offers a variety of prebuilt operator layers, implemented following the \texttt{torch.nn.Module} convention, that can be combined to build any existing or new neural operator model.
+These layers can be broken down by category into integral transforms~\citep{li2020gno,li21fno,kovachki23jmlr,bonev23sfno}, pointwise operators, positional embeddings, multi-layer blocks, and extra functionality (padding, normalization, interpolation, etc.).

 \paragraph{Neural Operator Architectures.}